jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 And beyond this tragic loss of life, mental illnesses are also the leading cause of disease burden in the U.S.[^burden]

-We all likely know someone who is struggling with a substance use disorder or other serious mental illness.
-We have all been touched in some way by this mental health crisis.
+We have all been touched in some way by this crisis in someway -  we may have struggled ourselves, or a family member, or a friend...
 For this reason, although these numbers are heartbreaking, they may not be that surprising to you.

 [^suicide]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC534107/
 [^death]: https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm